hamlet-io/docs/docs/in-depth/contribute/tools/site/react-components.md

 #### getComponentStructure

 * Props: name, attributes, requires as { props }
-* Uses the above function components to seperate out an individual Hamlet components JSONSchema into individual schemas
+* Uses the above function components to seperate out an individual hamlet components JSONSchema into individual schemas
   * each Attribute of the component that has children is separated into its own schema
   * There is also a “root” schema for the component